flutter/website/src/docs/get-started/flutter-for/android-devs.md

 * `inactive` — The application is in an inactive state and is not receiving user input.
-This event only works on iOS, as there is no equivalent event to map to on Android
+This event only works on iOS, as there is no equivalent event to map to on Android.
 * `paused` — The application is not currently visible to the user, not responding to user input, and running in the background.
-This is equivalent to `onPause()` in Android
+  This is equivalent to `onPause()` in Android.
 * `resumed` — The application is visible and responding to user input.
-This is equivalent to `onPostResume()` in Android
+  This is equivalent to `onPostResume()` in Android.
 * `suspending` — The application is suspended momentarily.
-This is equivalent to `onStop` in Android; it is not triggered on iOS as there is no equivalent event to map to on iOS
+  This is equivalent to `onStop` in Android;
+  it is not triggered on iOS as there is no equivalent event to map to on iOS.

 For more details on the meaning of these states, see the [`AppLifecycleStatus` documentation][].

-[`AppLifecycleStatus` documentation]: {{site.api}}/flutter/dart-ui/AppLifecycleState-class.html

 As you might have noticed, only a small minority of the Activity lifecycle events are available; while `FlutterActivity` does capture almost all the activity lifecycle events internally and send them over to the Flutter engine, they're mostly shielded away from you.
 Flutter takes care of starting and stopping the engine for you, and there is little reason for needing to observe the activity lifecycle on the Flutter side in most cases.
 If you need to observe the lifecycle to acquire or release any native resources, you should likely be doing it from the native side, at any rate.

 Here's an example of how to observe the lifecycle status of the containing activity:

 {% prettify dart %}
 import 'package:flutter/widgets.dart';